davidroman0O/hikaku/readme.md

-1h every evening... we will how it goes
+1h every evening... sometimes during the weekend... we will see how it goes

-`hikaku` is a toolbox for types that intent to enhance your knowledge of the types at runtime
+`hikaku` will be a toolbox for types at runtime that intent to enhance your knowledge of your data at runtime.

+It will be useful for `junjo` that i put in pause for not until i got `hikaku` working with all the tools i need.

 # todos and ideas